cmplx-xyttmt/Ride-my-way-challenge-3/README.md

 ## Hosting and documentation
-The API is hotsed at [ride my way api](https://ridemywayapidb.herokuapp.com/ridemyway/api/v1/) Append the endpoints above to the url to access the resources.
+The API is hosted at [ride my way api](https://ridemywayapidb.herokuapp.com/ridemyway/api/v1/).

+Append the endpoints above to the url to access the resources.